NodePassProject/quic/README.md

 - **Error Handling:**
   - `AddError` and `ErrorCount` are thread-safe using atomic operations.

+- **ConnectionState Method:**
+  - Returns the TLS connection state from the underlying QUIC connection.
+  - Provides access to TLS handshake information and certificate details.
+  - Useful for debugging and verifying TLS configuration.

 ## Stream Multiplexing

 QUIC provides native stream multiplexing, allowing multiple logical streams over a single UDP connection: